merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 ## Introduction

 Often when we deal with genomes we need some sort of insight into taxonomy.
-This becomes a critical need especially when you reconstruct genomes from metagenomes as you want to know where do these new genomes fit in the tree of life rapidly.
+This becomes an especially critical need when you reconstruct genomes from metagenomes, as you want to know where these new genomes fit in the tree of life rapidly.
 So far anvi'o did not offer a rapid solution for that, but starting with the `v6` we have a solution for that.
-Everything is new, so probably there are going to be hickups before we manage to stabilize things.
+Everything is new, so probably there are going to be hiccups before we manage to stabilize things.

 The new anvi'o scg-taxonomy worklow uses the taxonomy determined by the [The Genome Taxonomy Database](https://gtdb.ecogenomic.org/) (GTDB, [@ace_gtdb](https://twitter.com/ace_gtdb)), an effort led by scientists who are primarily affiliated with the [Australian Centre for Ecogenomics](https://ecogenomic.org/).

 {:.warning}
 If you use anvi'o scg-taxonomy module, please don't forget to cite the initial work that introduced this resource: [doi:10.1038/nbt.4229](http://doi.org/10.1038/nbt.4229).
 There is also a tool from the developers of the GTDB, [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk), to assign taxonomy to genomes.

-In a nutshell, anvi'o (1) downloads both single-copy core genes (SCGs) and the taxonomy of the genomes -as defined by the GTDB- from which these genes are coming from, (2) bulids search databases for a subset of these SCGs (depending on whether they are in the Bacterial and Archaeal collection of SCGs anvi'o recognizes and based on other heuristics), (3) searches SCGs from every new genome in the anvi'o ecosystem in these databases and creates consensus taxonomy for each genome.
+In a nutshell, anvi'o (1) downloads both single-copy core genes (SCGs) and the taxonomy of the genomes - as defined by the GTDB - from which these genes are coming from, (2) bulids search databases for a subset of these SCGs (depending on whether they are in the Bacterial and Archaeal collection of SCGs anvi'o recognizes and based on other heuristics), (3) searches SCGs from every new genome in the anvi'o ecosystem in these databases and creates consensus taxonomy for each genome.

-There following sections will cover the three major steps for anvi'o scg-taxonomy: (1) setting things up, (2) population contigs database with taxonomy, and (3) running taxonomy estimations.
+The following sections will cover the three major steps for anvi'o scg-taxonomy: (1) setting things up, (2) populating contigs database with taxonomy, and (3) running taxonomy estimations.
 The text will cover how to run anvi'o scg-taxonomy both from the terminal environment and through the graphical user interface.

 For the sake of reproducibility, here I will use the infant gut dataset that [we use to demonstrate many things anvi'o](/tutorials/infant-gut/).
 If you would like to follow this tutorial not with your own datasets but with the infant gut dataset, you can simply [click here first](/tutorials/infant-gut/#downloading-the-pre-packaged-infant-gut-dataset), follow the download instructions, and come back here once the text tells you to **go back**.